 Recently, we asked data analysts on a LinkedIn group (https://www.linkedin.com/grp/post/35222-5998794653007171586) for the most used dimensionality reduction techniques, besides the seven described in this blog post.
 The answers involved Random Projections, NMF, (Stacked) Auto-encoders, Chi-square or Information Gain, Multidimensional Scaling, Correspondence Analysis, Factor Analysis, Clustering, and Bayesian Models.
 Thanks to Asterios Stergioudis, Raoul Savos, and Michael Will who provided the suggestions on the LinkedIn group.

-The workflows described in this blog post are available on the KNIME EXAMPLES server under 003_Preprocessing/003005_dimensionality_reduction.
+The workflows described in this blog post are available either via the KNIME EXAMPLES server under 003_Preprocessing/003005_dimensionality_reduction, or here on the KNIME Hub.

 Both small and large data sets from the 2009 KDD Challenge can be downloaded from http://kdd.org/kdd-cup/view/kdd-cup-2009/Data.